 The macula is in the center of the retina, and is therefore responsible for our central vision; that is, what we see when we look straight ahead.
 Damage to the macula affects the major part of our vision, our ability to read, drive, and do other daily activities.

-There are two types of macular degeneration, dry and wet.
+There are two types of macular degeneration, dry vs. wet macular degeneration.

 In dry macular degeneration, the cells of the macula begin to die.
 With fewer working cells in the macula, central vision becomes blurry; if the condition worsens, central vision can be lost.
 That means if you have dry macular degeneration, you may, at first, notice a blurry spot in the center of your vision.
 That spot can grow, then darken, and eventually you may no longer be able to see straight ahead.